- Cat Stuff

-E.A.T.s - Edible Animal Treats, Inc. of Monroe, MI became a sole proprietorship
+E.A.T.s - Edible Animal Treats, Inc. of Erie, MI became a sole proprietorship

 about a year of setup, research and testing.
-Thanks to all our customers and their happy cats, E.A.T.s has now expanded from a home
+Thanks to all our customers and their happy cats, E.A.T.s. - Edible Animal Treats, Inc.. has now expanded from a home

 based business to one happily making creative treat/toy combinations for animals around

 E.A.T.s is dedicated to providing our pets with top quality, healthy, safe and fun products!
 All raw materials are chosen to best benefit the health and enjoyment of your pets.
-E.A.T.s strongly believes in supporting the American worker and economy, and thus the nearly all of our products and materials come from and are made in the USA (or Canada)!
+E.A.T.s strongly believes in supporting the American worker and economy, and thus all of our products and materials come from and are made in North America!

-We have distribution networks available in many countries worldwide.
+We have distribution networks available in many countries worldwide!
+Please contact us!